Abound Dog Food Review

 In any case, eggs are easy to digest and have an exceptionally high biological value.

-The seventh ingredient is potato starch.
-Potato starch is a gluten-free carbohydrate used more for its thickening properties than its nutritional value.
+The next ingredient is potato starch, which is a gluten-free carbohydrate used more for its thickening properties than its nutritional value.

 The eighth ingredient is brown rice, a complex carbohydrate that (once cooked) can be fairly easy to digest.
 However, aside from its natural energy content, rice is of only modest nutritional value to a dog.